transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 The fork_working_copy operation can accept parameters to specify the working org and the working environment to fork to, but by default, these are set in mc_helper's environment variables.

+I'm not sure if it's absolutely necessary, but in fact fork_working_copy both forks the template *and* syncs the workflow repo from GitHub, making sure that the configs deployed in the new copy match the GitHub config.yml file.

 ## Creating a new workflow from a template

 If you want to start a new workflow, you can create a new workflow based on the template workflow: